Some people say traffic doesn’t matter or you don’t need a lot of page views to be successful.

 First you want to make sure you’re writing content that people are searching for and that it solves a problem that they want solved, not what you think they want solved.
 (There is a difference!).

-I read this extremely affordable book to get a solid understanding of Pinterest and how to use it with a manual pinning method in order to increase blog page views.
+I used this extremely affordable course to get a solid understanding of Pinterest and how to use it with a manual pinning method in order to increase blog page views.
 Once I read this book I saw an increase in traffic because I had a much better understanding of how to use the platform.
 Plus because the book covers how to manually pin, you don’t have to worry about spending money on a scheduler if you don’t want to!

 A quick tip for when you use Pinterest, is use a regular font for the words on your pins.
 Script font, while pretty to look at, is very hard to read when you’re scrolling through Pinterest on your phone.
 And this is how most people view Pinterest!